About Course Enhancement Questionnaires

 What are the questions?

-- school questions - non-mandatory questions defined by the School
+- School Specific Sets – optional questions defined by the School and selected via EUCLID

 The PDF below contains details of the Core Questions and Staff Questions included within the Course Enhancement Questionnaire.